Creality K1 review: Pros & cons from a Prusa owner

 Verdict

-In its latest version or upgraded from old stock, the Creality K1 is a fast, versatile, reliable and low-maintenance 3D printer.
+In its latest version or upgraded from old stock, the Creality K1 is a fast, versatile, mostly reliable and low-maintenance 3D printer.

 Positives

-Fast and reliable printing
+Fast and mostly reliable printing

 Easily rootable